tasnimtGitHub/SLE777-AT4-Group-3/README.md

----
-title: "Integrated Analysis of Gene Expression and Biological Sequences in R"
+## Integrated Analysis of Gene Expression and Biological Sequences in R
-author:
-  - Tasfia Tasnim
-  - Tanjila Tabassum
-  - Razieh Fathinezhad
-output: html_document
----

 ## Project Objective